This international martial arts event led from Okinawa, the home of kobudo and karate, consists of performing 100 kata in sequence.

 The 100 Kata Challenges are a celebration of our passion for martial arts and our connection with Okinawa, the birthplace of karate.
 Every year more and more people around the world take up the challenge and join our worldwide community of karate and kobudo fans.

 The rules of the event are simple.
 Participants are free to choose a preferred kata, and progress at their own pace.
 Participation is open to all ages and levels.
 Even if you are not sure you can complete 100 repetitions we warmly encourage you to take on the next challenge event and do your best.
 The only way you can fail is by not taking part!

-The list of registered participants and dojo is updated regularly.
-The link will be posted here.
+The list of registered participants and dojo is viewable on this page – Click to view

 Check out our video report from the 2018 event here in Okinawa – a great day was had by all at Naminoue shrine and beach in Okinawa!

 The 100 Kata Challenge event is an ideal opportunity for experienced practitioners and those with an interest in taking up traditional karate and kobudo practice to watch and try out kata practice.
 There is simply no better way to start learning your first kata than doing 100 repetitions of that kata!

 Choose a karate kata (preferably a karate form based on an Okinawan style) and complete 100 repetitions.
 Traditional karate in Okinawa includes Shorin-ryu, Goju-ryu, Uechi-ryu, Ryueiryu and many more and is related to Shotokan, Shito-ryu, Kyokushin among many others.